Time Management

 Creating capacity

 Sleep well.
 When at school, I slept 8+ hours a day.
 It didn’t hurt my performance.
 I was the student leader, best all-rounder, and school topper.
 At college, I lost that habit.
 I was an average student.
 During post-graduation, I slept from 10 PM to 6 AM every day — perhaps the only one who did this.
 I was the best all-rounder and college topper again.
 It helped that I could stay attentive and motivated in class, reducing my revision time considerably.
-I use an alarm to sleep.
+I use an alarm/reminder to go to sleep (but not to wake up!).
 It turns my screen to black-and-white, decreasing digital distractions.

 Eat well.
 Hunger and thirst are a distraction.
-So I keep water and healthy snacks around me (or eat larger meals — but over-eating makes me sleepy).
-Maybe being a vegetarian and teetotaler.
-I need to experiment more with food.
+I drink (hot) water regularly - makes me less hungry / distracted when dieting.
+I used to keep healthy snacks around me (or eat larger meals – but over-eating made me sleepy).

 Family support.
 I have a supportive family that’s physically, financially, and emotionally stable.
 I take this for granted.
 But it’s a huge source of time for me.
 I don’t have to worry about many things.
 When tensions grow, it’s a major drain on time.